fgueniat/PyNum4Dummies/README.md

 Other functions will be implemented, to derive reduced order models (ROM) of the equation, as well as computing the adjoint variables (see later).

+### The scripts
-The various scripts illustrate the use of the library.
+The various scripts illustrate the use of the library:
+* script_advection.py - advection equation
+* script_test_accuracy.py - test the accuracy of the solver
+* script_unsteady_bc.py - illlustrates unsteady boundary conditions
+* script_burgers_inviscid.py - inviscid burger equation
+* script_viscous_burgers.py - viscous burger equation
+* script_operators.py - general equation

-Todo:
+## Todo:
 * advection: instabilities in LUD when too stiff ?
 Flux limiter ?
 * adjoint.